Ahmadmansoor/AdvancedScript/README.md

 ```
 ### 5- findallmemx :
+findallmemx address, byte pattern to search, array variable to handle result ,  size of the data to search in

 it's same findallmem in x64dbg system, but it accept variables in the parameter.
 Find all occurrences of a pattern in the entire memory map.
 ```